aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

   transition probability and is associated with a particular transition time.
 | In this tutorial, we will showcase
-- how to perform LAP
+- How to perform LAP
-- visualize
+- Visualize
   transition paths found by LAP on vectorfield
-- heatmaps of pairwise
+- Heatmaps of pairwise
   actions and transition times; transcriptomics factor ranking; RoC curve of priority scores